adamLutPhi/Thee-accountant/README.md

 -Advanced: statement of cashflows <br/>

--abides with dual acocunting regulation:
+-To abides with dual acocunting regulation:
 - IFRS (worldwide)
 - GAAP (US)